Binary search implemented in JavaScript

 - If starting index is greater than ending index, return

-- Caculate the middle index
+false - Caculate the middle index

 - Compare the value of middle element with target

-- If middle element is greater than target
+x.
+If they're equal, returntrue - If middle element is greater than target

 - If starting index is greater than ending index, return